 Lauder, Omakau & Ophir

-Separated by 8km of SH85, tiny Lauder and larger Omakau (population 250) are good stops if you’re a hungry rail-trailer with a sore bum and in need of a feed and a bed.
-However, the area's real gem is adorable Ophir (population 50), 2km from Omakau across the Manuherikia River.
+Separated by 8km of SH85, tiny Lauder (population 12) and larger Omakau (population 250) are good stops if you’re a hungry Rail Trailer with a sore bum and in need of a feed and a bed.
+However, the area's real gem is adorable Ophir (population 58), 2km from Omakau across the Manuherikia River.

 Much more charming than his buddy Alex, 8km down the road, Clyde looks more like a 19th-century gold-rush film set than a real town.
-Set on the banks of the emerald-green Clutha River, Clyde (www.clyde.co.nz) retains a friendly, small-town feel, even when holidaymakers arrive in numbers over summer.
-It’s also one end of the Otago Central Rail Trail (see p000).
+Set on the banks of the emerald-green Clutha River, Clyde retains a friendly, small-town feel, even when holidaymakers arrive in numbers over summer.
+It’s also at one end of the Otago Central Rail Trail.

-With the Rock & Pillar Range as an impressive backdrop, the small town of Middlemarch (www.middlemarch.co.nz) is the terminus of the Taieri Gorge Railway, and also one end of the Otago Central Rail Trail.
+With the Rock & Pillar Range as an impressive backdrop, the small town of Middlemarch is the terminus of both the Taieri Gorge Railway and the Otago Central Rail Trail.
 It's famous in NZ for the Middlemarch Singles Ball (held across Easter in odd-numbered years), where southern men gather to entice city gals to the country life.

 A worthwhile 17km detour north from SH85 heads into the foothills of the imposing Dunstan Mountains and on to diminutive St Bathans.
 This once-thriving gold-mining town of 2000 people is now home to only half a dozen permanent residents living amid a cluster of cutesy 19th-century buildings, almost all of which have 'For Sale' signs in front of them.